andreass0/IDAICE_Plugin_User_Guide/Getting_started_with_the_IDAICE_Plugin.md

 ## Installing the IDA-ICE Plugin

 After installing the SIMULTAN Editor you can install the IDA-ICE Plugin via the Plugin Manager {numref}`plugin_manager`.
-Either download <!-- Aktualisiert -->the plugin from the SIMULTAN Server, `Plugin-Name: IDAICEPlugin`<!-- Hinzugefügt --> ,or install from your local disk with the installation file.
+Either download <!-- Aktualisiert -->the plugin from the SIMULTAN Server, `Plugin-Name: IDAICEPlugin`<!-- Hinzugefügt --> , or install from your local disk with the installation file.

 ```{figure} img/plugin_manager.png